TraceRicochet/sampy/README.md

 > Sampy is currently in alpha and may have breaking changes.
 > It's just a mess around CLI for my personal projects.

+Run `npx sampy -h` to see the commands